jingyaogong/minimind/README_en.md

 Therefore, the goal of this project is to lower the barrier to entry for working with LLMs as much as possible, by training an extremely lightweight language model from scratch.

-(As of August 27, 2024) The initial release of MiniMind includes three model variants, with the smallest being just 26MB (0.02B) and still exhibiting amazing conversational capabilities!
+(As of August 28, 2024) The initial release of MiniMind includes four model variants, with the smallest being just 26MB (0.02B) and still exhibiting amazing conversational capabilities!

 | Model (Size)           | Speed (Tokens/s) | Inference Memory | Training Memory (`batch_size=8`) |